When can transformers reason with abstract symbols?: Proof of Theorem

-with probability at least $1 - \delta - \exp(-cn)$ over the random samples. \end{lemma} The proof is in Appendix~\ref{app:suff-cond-proof}, but we develop an intuition here on why the nonsingularity of the matrix $\bN$ is important.
+The proof is in Appendix~\ref{app:suff-cond-proof}, but we develop an intuition here on why the nonsingularity of the matrix $\bN$ is important.
 Let $[n] = \cI_1 \sqcup \cI_2 \sqcup \dots \sqcup \cI_n$ be the partition of the samples such that if $i \in \cI_j$ then sample $(\bx_i,y_i)$ is drawn by substituting the wildcards of template $\bz_j$ with substitution map $s_i : \cW \to \cX$.
 We show that for any string $\bx$ matching template $\bz_j$, the kernel ridge regression solution \eqref{eq:kernel-gradient-flow-solution} is approximately equal to the average of the labels of the samples corresponding to template $j$,

 In order to see why this is true, consider the regime in which the sample diversity is very high, i.e., $\rho \gg 1$.
 Since $\rho$ is large, any particular token is highly unlikely to be substituted.
 This has the following implications: \begin{itemize} \item For most sample pairs $i \neq i' \in [n]$, the maps $s_i$ and $s_{i'}$ have disjoint range: $s_i(\cW) \cap s'_i(\cW)$. \item For most samples $i \in [n]$, the substituted tokens are not in the templates: $s_i(\cW) \cap \cR = \emptyset$. \end{itemize} These are the same conditions as in \eqref{eq:disjoint-substitution maps}.
 So by the token-symmetry of the kernel, for most pairs of samples the empirical kernel matrix is given by $\bN$: